 Maggie Slighte was born and raised and raised 3 children in Western Washington.
 Her early adulthood was spent first in the medical field and then as a computer programmer.
 Having been told there was “no money in writing,” her dreams bled into journals while she raised her family and worked for the State of Washington.

-Maggie is finishing her Bachelor’s Degree in Nonfiction writing at Southern New Hampshire University.
-Her current books in progress include: Medical Marijuana for Mormons and Standing Up to Live.
+Maggie finished her Bachelor’s Degree in Nonfiction writing at Southern New Hampshire University in August 2017.

-When she isn’t writing or travelling, she enjoys researching her family tree, spending time with her four grandchildren and her two dogs: Athena and Ruger Bear.
+When she isn’t writing, advocating, or traveling, Maggie enjoys spending time with her grandchildren and her dog, and her caregivers.